stinger0962/LeetCode/word_search_ii_word_board.md

 ### Find All the Solutions with Backtracking

-This is a typical finding-all-the-solutions problem, and backtracking is designed to solve such a problem.
+This is a typical finding-all-the-solutions problem, and backtracking is really good to solve such a problem.

 We need to determine several conditions in the pseudocode of backtracking.